abdillahinur/AutoFounder/PHASES.md

 - D: Prepare short usage & testing steps and commands you can run locally, plus recommended next PR/tasks for collaborators.

 What I did in this pass
-- Created `PHASES.md` at repo root with this mapping and recommendations.
+- Updated PHASES.md to reflect the current code: `useGenerateDeck`, `DeckViewer`, localStorage/BroadcastChannel fallback, and deterministic generator.

 What's next
 - Tell me which of A/B/C/D you want me to do next.
 If A, confirm I should run git commands and whether to include all uncommitted changes in the second commit or only specific files.
 If B/C, I'll implement the minimal generator/viewer or API stubs and run quick smoke checks.